 The ulcers that we observed may have been the product of intensive daily handling.
-During the experiment, specimens were taken in and out of the device used to measure their posture maintenance each day.
+During the experiment, specimens were handled daily and measured for their posture maintenance.
 This would have represented a large increase in the potential for abrasion of the epidermal tissue to occur across treatments, and we saw an even distribution of sea cucumbers presenting lesions across all treatments (Figure S1).
 Major ulcers may have begun as minor ulcers that had become infected in sea cucumbers that were under high levels of stress in the 22°C treatment.
 However, our experiment did not specifically test the effect of handling on sea cucumbers and we cannot confirm the origin of the observed ulcers.